 If you are trying to become pregnant or suspect you might be, finding out for certain is probably at the forefront of your mind.
 You might be tempted to run out and take a pregnancy test days after you think you might have conceived.
-While many women can get accurate test results before they even miss a period, testing too early can lead to inaccurate results and frustration.
+While many women can get accurate test results before they even miss a period, not knowing how early to take a pregnancy test can lead to inaccurate results and frustration.

 As a general rule, you can expect accurate results on a pregnancy test on the first day of your missed period, or 14 days past ovulation.
 If you are especially anxious to confirm or rule out pregnancy, you can begin testing as early as seven days past ovulation.
 By 10 days past ovulation, your odds of getting accurate results from a pregnancy test improve drastically.
 The reason for this is straightforward science and is based on how pregnancy tests work.

 When you are waiting for that all-important positive line to appear, what you are actually waiting for is the pregnancy hormone to react with antibodies that have been applied to the pregnancy test strip.
 The pregnancy hormone is called human chorionic gonadotropin (hCG).
 When the hCG comes into contact with the antibodies, a special dye is activated.
 This dye forms the positive line on the strip.

 How hCG is Produced

 Conception occurs when a woman’s egg is fertilized.
 It may be several days, however, before that fertilized egg implants into the uterus.
 When it finally does implant, cells from the placenta begin to secrete hCG.
 The hCG helps to support the growing fetus by stimulating the production of estrogen and progesterone.
 As the pregnancy progresses, a woman’s hCG levels increase rapidly and will eventually begin to double every 48 to 72 hours.
 For many women, hCG levels are detectable by 10 to 11 days after ovulation.

 Best Pregnancy Tests